by Ashley Lateef

 Three-time Grammy Award winner Bill Withers, wrote and performed a string of soulful songs in the 1970s that have stood the test of time, including “Lean on Me."
 The song, about a rural man’s loneliness in the big city, has become an inspirational anthem for those rising up after tragedy, as well as a celebratory rallying cry of togetherness and resilience in times of trouble.

-I Got You (I Feel Good) By James Brown & The Famous Flames
+4 of 12 I Got You (I Feel Good) By James Brown & The Famous Flames

 Released in 1965, "I Got You (I Feel Good)" is James Brown's highest-charting song and arguably his best known recording.
 The song. since its debut, has made ranked high across several charts, including Rolling Stone magazine's "500 Greatest Songs of All Time" and most recently made the "Best Happy-Feel Good" songs list in Country Living and Elle magazines.